Possibility Frames and Forcing for Modal Logic: Introduction

 Thus, every normal modal logic is sound and complete with respect to a class of filter-descriptive possibility frames, but the other types of possibility frames give rise to distinct notions of completeness.
 We stress the first and last inequalities above.
 The first means that there are \textit{Kripke-frame incomplete} normal modal logics that are sound and complete with respect to a class of \textit{full} possibility frames---indeed, we will show there are uncountably many such logics in \S~\ref{CompFull}.
 The last inequality means that completeness with respect to \textit{principal} possibility frames is still an informative notion of completeness.
 To obtain better understandings of $\mathrm{ML}(\mathcal{CV})$ ($=\mathrm{ML}(\mathsf{FP})$) and $ \mathrm{ML}(\mathcal{V})$ ($=\mathrm{ML}(\mathsf{PR})$) is a major open problem in the theory of possibility semantics (see \S~\ref{OpenProb}).
 By contrast, $\mathrm{ML}(\mathcal{T})$ is relatively well understood.
 For instance, there is a known syntactic characterization of $\mathrm{ML}(\mathcal{T})$: a logic is in $\mathrm{ML}(\mathcal{T})$ iff its \textit{minimal tense extension} is a conservative extension.
 In \S~\ref{SyntacticProp}, we review other sufficient syntactic conditions for $\mathcal{T}$-completeness, as well as $\mathcal{V}$-completeness.

 Another topic in completeness theory for possibility semantics, emphasized in \citealt{Humberstone1981} and \citealt{Holliday2014}, is completeness with respect to \textit{atomless} possibility frames, in which every possibility can be further refined.
-These are frames with \textit{no worlds}.
-In \S~\ref{AtomlessFull}, we show that all normal modal logics given by \textit{Sahlqvist} axioms are sound and complete with respect to an atomless, functional, full possibility frame.
+These frames have \textit{no worlds}.
+In \S~\ref{AtomlessFull}, we show that all consistent normal modal logics given by \textit{Sahlqvist} axioms are sound and complete with respect to an atomless, functional, full possibility frame.

 Finally, in \S~\ref{Canonical}, we discuss \textit{canonical} possibility frames for normal modal logics.
 Unlike in possible world semantics, where the domain of the canonical frame for a logic is the set of all maximally consistent sets of formulas (or ultrafilters in the Lindenbaum algebra for the logic), in possibility semantics we can take the domain of the canonical frame to be the set of all consistent and deductively closed sets of formulas (or proper filters in the Lindenbaum algebra).
 As an illustration, we prove that all normal modal logics given by Lemmon-Scott axioms are sound and complete with respect to their canonical full possibility frames.